Gtaray/FG_KingdomsAndWarfare/README.md

 For any suggestions, comments, or issues feel free to create an issue here, or reach out to me on Discord.
 My username is: Saagael#5728

+Huge thanks to MeAndUnique for his help designing, developing, and debugging.

 ## Wiki

 See in-depth documentation for all features included with this extension on the wiki: